mhamsterr/mvsma/README.md

 mvsma (aka mhamster's very simple modrinth api (wrapper)) is a super simple modrinth api wrapper for python.

-It provides plain and simple access to [modrinth's api](https://api.modrinth.com) endpoints.
+It provides plain and simple access to [modrinth's api](https://api.modrinth.com) endpoints and returns their plain responses.
+Very easy to use!

+For information about api models see [modrinth api documentation](https://docs.modrinth.com/api-spec/#tag/project_model).

 # Examples